mjwhitta/artty/README.md

     >"$HOME/.config/arTTY/arTTY_images/my-art-name.json"
 ```

-This will use imagemagick to traverse a `WIDTH` by `HEIGHT` grid and
+This will traverse a `WIDTH` by `HEIGHT` grid and sample the color
-sample the color inside each cell.
+inside each cell.
 It will then generate a json file.
-This works best with sprites, however, it can parse any image this
+This works best
+with sprites, however, it can parse any image this way.
-way.

-**Note:** Make sure to run `arTTY --cache` after generating new art

 ## Links